How many times have you slept through the night, possibly for 6 to 8 hours, only to wake up still feeling tired and dragging?

 Benefits of Magnesium:

-Results from a new clinical study demonstrate surprising capabilities of commercially extracted saffron on sleep quality.
+Results from a new clinical study demonstrate the surprising capabilities of commercially extracted saffron on sleep quality.

 Benefits of Saffron:

-L-Theanine, or ‘suntheanine’- a more concentrated form of L-theanine, is an amino acid that promotes a sense of calm and has anti-anxiety properties.
-L-Theanine helps ‘quiet’ the mind before sleep and can improve your overall sleep quality.
+L-theanine, or ‘suntheanine’- a more concentrated form, is an amino acid that promotes a sense of calm and has anti-anxiety properties.
+It helps ‘quiet’ the mind before sleep and can improve your overall sleep quality.

 Benefits of L-Theanine: